90th Fighter Squadron: Inter-war period

 After returning from France, most of the squadron demobilized at Mitchell Field and returned to civilian life.
 A small cadre of the unit remained in the Air Service, and were sent back to Kelly Field, Texas.
 At Kelly, the 90th, along with the 8th, 12th and 13th Aero Squadrons were formed into the Army Surveillance Group on 1 July 1919.
 The group was redesignated the 3d Attack Group on 2 July 1921.

 The mission of the Army Surveillance Group was to carry out observation overflights along the Mexican Border.
 During this period, Mexico was enduring a period of revolution and unrest, which led to border violations and the deaths of American citizens.
 From Kelly Field, the squadron was divided into two flights, Flight A operated from Eagle Pass Field, while Flight B operated from Kelly Field.
 Both flights were equipped with American-built deHavilland DH-4 aircraft, which were designed as bombers during the war.

-During the late summer of 1919, the 464th Aero Construction Squadron had been sent to establish an Army airfield at Sanderson, Texas.
+In the late summer of 1919 the 464th Aero Construction Squadron had been sent to establish an Army airfield at Sanderson, Texas.
 By November, enough construction had been completed at Sanderson Field that the squadron moved from Kelly to operate from the new airfield, while the detachment at Eagle Pass Field continued operations.
 The detachment moved from Eagle Pass to Del Rio Field, Texas, on 12 Jun 1920.

-As the unrest in Mexico died down by the middle of 1921, the 90th reunited and moved back to Kelly Field in July.
+As the unrest in Mexico died down by the middle of 1921 the 90th reunited and moved back to Kelly Field in July.
 At Kelly Field, Brigadier General William 'Billy' Mitchell, a senior staff officer in the Army Air Service, decided to use this low-level flying experience and the World War I experience of the 3d Group's pilots to create a group devoted to low-level mission of supporting ground troops and attacking ground targets.

 Flew border reconnaissance missions from Fort Huachuca, Arizona, during the Escobar-Topete Revolution 7 April–2 May 1929.
-The 90th Squadron contributed to the pioneering of new tactics for attack aircraft, delivered US mail in 1934, participated in aerial mapping missions during the 1930s, and attracted significant talent among early military airmen.
+The 90th Squadron contributed to the pioneering of new tactics for attack aircraft, delivered US mail in 1934 took part in aerial mapping missions during the 1930s, and attracted significant talent among early military airmen.
 One example of these early airmen was General James H. Doolittle.
-On 2 September 1922, General Doolittle, then a first lieutenant, became the first pilot to travel coast-to-coast in under 24 hours.
+On 2 September 1922 General Doolittle, then a first lieutenant, became the first pilot to travel coast-to-coast in under 24 hours.
 Although he could not remember if he was assigned to the 90th during the flight, the Air Force Historical Research Agency confirmed he was a member of the 90th at the time, and his DH-4 aircraft displayed the 90th's pair-o-dice emblem.
 Early commanders of the 90th also included Lieutenants Hoyt Vandenberg and Nathan Twining, both of whom later became Air Force Chiefs of Staff.
 Transferred on 27 February 1935 to Barksdale Field, Louisiana, then transferred on 10 October 1940 to Savannah AAF, Georgia.